 The Lost Wax Casting Process can be simplified into 7 basic departments.
-Within each of those steps there is an unlimited amount of micro steps and craftsmanship.
-It would take volumes to fully understand what goes in to manufacturing a high quality bronze artwork.
+Within each of those steps there are an unlimited number of micro steps and craftsmanship.
+It would take volumes to fully understand what goes in to manufacturing a high-quality bronze artwork.
 Here I will attempt to explain to clearly explain each step.

 Department 1: Master Mold

 After an artwork has been completed in clay, a master mold is created.
 This is done by first making a rubber mold over the sculpture, and then by creating a plaster mold over the rubber mold.
 This process requires the completion of approximately twelve stages.
 Each stage serves a specified function to ensure functionality of the mold later on.
 Between each stage, the rubber needs time to stiffen up.

 - Thin coat: to capture every detail of the original sculpture